bhisaac/5eFP/5eFP-SRD.md

 Once you have raged twice, you must finish a long rest before you can rage again.

 ### Unarmored Defense
-While you are not wearing chain or plate armor, add CON (minimum +0) to your Armor Class.
+While you are not wearing armor, add CON (minimum +0) to your Armor Class.
 You can use a shield and still gain this benefit.

 # Bard
 #### Class Features